solectrus/configurator/src/templates/readme/en/3-installation-distributed-local.md

 docker compose ps
 ```

-## Open the app in your browser

-That's it.
+That's it!
 Your local installation is now up and running and pushes data to your cloud installation.
-You can now open the SOLECTRUS app in your browser by navigating to your cloud installation URL.